Skip to contents

 dates = dates_v1,

-return_output = FALSE, # to avoid getting all downloaded files printed to console
+return_local_file_paths = FALSE, # to avoid getting all downloaded file paths printed to console

 max_download_size_gb = 50 # in Gb, this should be well over the actual download size for v1 data